Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 November 2024 05.25.46 UTC
+- WIB: Minggu, 3 November 2024 06.25.17 UTC
-- WITA: Minggu, 3 November 2024 06.25.46 UTC
+- WITA: Minggu, 3 November 2024 07.25.17 UTC
-- WIT: Minggu, 3 November 2024 07.25.46 UTC
+- WIT: Minggu, 3 November 2024 08.25.17 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational